DavidReider/MagicEdenFloorTrack/README.md

 Contribution:
 (this section needs fleshed out)
+1. fork the repository
-1. git clone the repository
+2. git clone the forked repository
-2. run 'npm install' within the repository
+3. run 'npm install' within the repository
-3. create a feature branch
+4. create a feature branch
-4. make changes
+5. make changes
-5. push changes and create a pull request
+6. push changes and create a pull request to the main repository